 Federal Reserve policy and mortgage rate cycles

-We are nearing the end of the Fed's Quantitative Easing program, a process intended to keep long term interest rates low though the purchase of Treasury Bonds and to keep mortgage credit flowing at low rates though the purchase of agency-issued Mortgage-Backed Securities (MBS).
+We've come to the end of the Fed's Quantitative Easing program, a process intended to keep long term interest rates low though the purchase of Treasury Bonds and to keep mortgage credit flowing at low rates though the purchase of agency-issued Mortgage-Backed Securities (MBS).

-Once this process is complete, the Fed may continue to "recycle" money into Treasuries and MBS.
+Now that this process is complete, the Fed may continue to "recycle" money into Treasuries and MBS.
 As cash comes in from bonds and mortgages that have been paid off or refinanced, there will likely be Fed influence in the market for some time to come even after the Fed has stopped accumulating debt and bloating its balance sheet.

 We also may have a lull for a while before the Fed begins to lift the short-term interest rates it uses to manipulate the economy.
 Traditionally, these include the federal funds and discount rates, but there may be new tools the Fed will use to jack up interest rates, too.
 These include paying banks to keep funds parked with the Fed (called "Interest On Excess Reserves") or though a different, more complex method of swapping Fed-held debt for bank cash holdings (called a "Reverse Repo" agreement).